thielj/docker-health-proxy/README.md

 [official docs](https://docs.docker.com/engine/api/v1.45/#tag/Container/operation/ContainerInspect)

 Inspect the state of a running container.
 Note that the information returned is fully redacted.
-The typical output for a container with health checks is:
+The typical output for a container with health checks is thus:

 ```json
 {